12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Disney+

-Disney+ offers something unique: entertainment that spans generations.
-The platform includes Disney, Pixar, Marvel, Star Wars, and National Geographic content, letting grandparents and grandchildren watch together and discover favorites across age groups.
+Disney+ covers entertainment for every generation.
+The platform includes Disney, Pixar, Marvel, Star Wars, and National Geographic content, so grandparents and grandchildren can watch together and find favorites across age groups.

 Disney+ key features

-The service meets several needs for older viewers.
-Audio descriptions help visually impaired users.
-Customizable closed captions let you adjust text appearance for easier reading.
-Text-to-speech works with screen readers.
-Color contrast is designed for visibility.
-Keyboard navigation works if you prefer it over mouse control.
+The service covers several needs for older viewers.
+Audio descriptions help visually impaired users, and customizable closed captions let you change how the text looks for easier reading.
+Text-to-speech works with screen readers, the color contrast is built for visibility, and you can navigate by keyboard if you'd rather not use a mouse.

 Disney+ supports seven user profiles, so each family member has separate watchlists and preferences.
 You can stream on four devices simultaneously across ten connected devices.
 Enhanced parental controls help grandparents manage what younger family members watch, including exit questions for kids' profiles.